-With the 2016 tax season in the rearview mirror, employees with compensation arrangements involving equity grants through stock-based plans may think the worst is behind them.
-But the other side of April 18 is no time to rest.
-Instead, start preparing for taxes to be paid in 2017, advised Adam Colón, vice president of corporate services at financial services firm E*Trade in Atlanta.
+When tax season is in the rearview mirror, employees with compensation arrangements involving equity grants through stock-based plans may think the worst is behind them.
+But the other side of April 15 is no time to rest.
+Instead, it's time to start preparing for taxes that will be paid next year, advised Adam Colón, vice president of corporate services at financial services firm E*Trade in Atlanta.

 “Every day, the delay can result in more stress down the road,” Colón told

-“By now, employees have a good idea of expected income and stock plan vests and deliveries for 2016,” he said.
-Well-informed employees who start planning now will have a distinct advantage come next tax season, and HR professionals should encourage such advance planning, he advised.
+Well-informed employees who start planning early, taking into account expected income and stock plan vesting for the year ahead, will have a distinct advantage come next tax season, and HR professionals should encourage such advance planning, he advised.